vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 	- API Name: Class API
 	- Status: Need to be discuss URL
 	- URL: /user/class/
+	- Comment: City is a generic property Should it belong to module named as company or logiqids or in Common?
 	- Method: GET
 	- Header: Platform-Header
 	- Request: No Query Params